 If you have $375,000…head to Cocoa Beach, Florida or Seaside, Oregon

 From coast to coast, there are always opportunities to cash in on a vacation rental.
 And if you have just shy of $400k in the bank, your best bets are in the sleepy surf towns of Cocoa Beach and Seaside.
 Both cities boast median sales prices hovering just under $375k, and nearly identical capitalization rates of around 5 percent.
 The only question is, do you prefer your beach towns bathed in year-round sunshine or served with a side of rugged beauty (and adorable sea otters)?

 If you have $450,000…head to Fort Bragg, California `

 The California coast might have a reputation as a playground for millionaires, but not all beach towns come with a seven-digit price minimum.
 In Fort Bragg, one of the larger cities along California’s quiet Mendocino coast, median sales prices come in just under $450k.
 And according to Vacasa, the city sees an average of 8,600 rental bookings annually, so your chances of earning some of that cash back at the end of the year are pretty good.

 If money doesn’t matter…head to Key West

 There’s no question the Conch Republic is a destination high on just about everyone’s list.
 Couple that with a limited supply of rental properties, and you’re guaranteed a great investment no matter where you buy.
 If you want to be the first to catch the eye of vacationers, however, Vacasa suggests going for properties with classic cottage charm and inviting outdoor spaces (bonus points for a pool), and finding one with a transient license in place if you want to rent short-term.
-Homes here go for a hefty median price of $804,400 but you can expect to earn back a median amount of $62,710 in annual rental revenue, making the home well worth the cost if you can swing it.
+Homes here go for a hefty median price of $763k, but you can expect to earn back an average income of $46,279 after operating costs annually, making the home well worth the cost if you can swing it.